air-box/airbox-att-poc/README.md

 * There are no code level changes in the frontend tomcat server to use AirBox.

-* For steps to deploy tomcat on RHEL, please refer to steps
+* Steps to deploy tomcat on RHEL

   * Install Open-jdk-11
   ```